NSW Combined High Schools Sports Association Handbook

 (z) Situations not covered by these rules

-Should any situation or matter arise, not covered in these rules, the matter shall be referred to the Executive Council (comprising the convener, assistant convener in charge of knockouts, and the conveners of the region concerned) for decision which will be final.
+Should any situation or matter arise, not covered in these rules, the matter shall be referred to the subcommittee (comprising the state convener, assistant state convener in charge of state-wide, and the conveners of the association concerned) for decision which will be final.

 The trials will be conducted annually.

-The trial is to select a New South Wales Combined High Schools Sports Association team in the 15 years and under age group and the 18 years and under age group.
+The trial is to select a NSWCHSSA team in the 15 years and under age group and the 18 years and under age group.

-Entries will come from combined regional teams including:
+Entries will come from combined association teams including:

 (i) North West and Western – Western